rhl-bthr/rhl-bthr.github.io/about.md

 ## Resrearch Interests & Projects
-I am interested in Networks, Operating Systems and Cloud Infrastucture.<br>
-Most of the projects I'm working in this domain are premature to talk about.
-Broadly, they revolve around SDN, P4, Linux TCP, and Julia.
+I am interested in Systems and Networking.
+Most of the projects I'm working on are premature to talk about.
+Broadly, they revolve around P4, Linux TCP, and Julia.

-Some of the fun stuff that I worked on in the past,
+Some of the other fun stuff that I worked on in the past,
  * Parchment - a Jekyll theme that this blog is built on
  * BOB - a chatbot to answer BITSians' queries
  * OASC - a variation of the Seam Carving algorithm

 ## Non-technical
-I like to play Frisbee.
-I sometimes try to sing, but I'm not good at it.
-I like to read about peoples' life experiences and challenges, since it broadens my views and allows me to validate (or modify) my life goals.
+I like to read comic strips and play Frisbee.
+I sometimes practice singing and making Dilbert strips, but I'm not good in either of them yet.
+I like reading others' life experiences since it helps in refining my goals and thought process.

 Personality traits:<br>
 I am an introvert, but I've been trying to change that so as to improve my interpersonal skills.
-I usually look at situations with a critical view - and tend to focus on flaws than appreciate the goodness.
-I have a constant fear of failing in what I do; and while it pushes me to work hard, I give up at times (I'm working on fixing that).
+I look at situations with a critical view, and tend to focus on flaws than appreciating the goodness.
+I have a constant fear of failing; and while it pushes me to work hard, I give up too quickly at times (I'm trying to improve this).

+## Goals
+Broad and long-term,
+ * Make ground-breaking impact in Networks and Systems, which should lead to an improved quality of life for the society.
+ * Regularly build software which directly helps people around me in some form

+Words I hope to live by (derived from life events in an LRU queue),
+ * Work hard, so that you feel proud when you look back in life.
+ * Always hold your word, no matter what happens.
+ * Be kind and respect everyone, you don't know the battles they're fighting.

 ## The Skipped Breakpoint